h4l7/ws-async-test/README.md

 5. Observe absense of monotonic counter reaching the server
 6. Wait...
 7. Note how the server never terminates the client's connection.
+8. Go ahead and C-c the process in terminal 2 to kill the client.
-8. In terminal 3, `sudo iptables -D INPUT -p tcp --dport 1337 -j DROP` to remove firewall rule
+9. In terminal 3, `sudo iptables -D INPUT -p tcp --dport 1337 -j DROP` to remove firewall rule